Machine-Learning Recognition of Dzyaloshinskii-Moriya Interaction from Magnetometry

-The specific model of our CNN is illustrated in Fig. \ref{fig:FigureOneAboutFORCsAndCNN}(c), where two convolutional layers ($\textrm{Conv1}$ and $\textrm{Conv2}$) and two fully connected layers ($\textrm{FCL1}$ and $\textrm{FCL2}$) are employed with ReLU (Rectified Linear Unit) activation function.
-The details of the model are listed in Table \ref{tab:CNN_Details}.
-During training, a dropout rate of $0.5$ was applied to $\textrm{Conv2}$ and all fully connected layers.
-The set was trained with a momentum of $\rho=0.9$, a learning rate of $\gamma=0.01$, and a weight decay of $\lambda=0$.
 In practice, since $M_{s}$ is readily available from typical magnetometry measurements, it is feasible to include it, along with the normalized FORCs, as input to the neural network.
 This is similar to the idea of residual network \citep{He_2016} where additional information can skip some sections of the network to mimic long-term memory.
 In our CNN, $M_{s}$ is first normalized to $[0,10]$ and then directly fed to $\textrm{FCL1}$ by appending $576$ nodes of the same value, along with the flattened feature maps extracted by all the convolutional layers.
+The number of $M_s$ nodes was large enough to avoid concerns of being dropped out while being small to not overwhelm the feature map information.

 Different from a typical regression model, we implemented a distribution matching method as described by Eqs. \ref{eq:y}-\ref{eq:prediction},

 where $\vec{{\cal {F}}}_{\textrm{CNN}}(\vec{x})$ is the CNN output given input $\vec{x}$.
 Unlike conventional regression method, the output involves more nodes than needed (in our case $11$).
 We then map the output to positive values $\vec{y}>0$, and train the CNN by matching $\vec{y}$ to some smooth distribution function $\vec{f}(d)>0$ centered at $d$ by using the loss function ${\cal {L}}$ defined in Eq. \ref{eq:lossFunction}, where $d_{0}$ is the label.
 When making the prediction, the value of $d_{\textrm{pred}}$ is determined by an argument minimization searching for the best fit between $\vec{f}(d)$ and $\vec{y}$.
 The prime in Eq.\ref{eq:prediction} denotes that the search for $d_{\textrm{pred}}$ involves only certain ($n$) output nodes centered at $\underset{i}{\arg\max}(\vec{y})$.
 This distribution matching method allows not only for a bounded, continuous prediction from a discrete output, but it also enables the possibility to find the confidence of the prediction $\xi[\vec{y},d_{\textrm{pred}}(\vec{y})]$ using the redundant output information, as will be discussed later.